d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 "code chunks" appear in gray.
 In the code chunk below, we demonstrate how to read the data set into `R` using the `read.csv()` function.

-Open the provided `RScript` file for activity 3 in `RStudio` or `RStudioCloud` to answer the following questions.
+Download and open the provided `R` script file for activity 3 to answer the following questions.
 Highlight and run lines 1 - 5.
 These lines of code read in the data set and name the data set myopia.
 The library function tells `R` which packages will be needed.

 ```r